tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Plant:_ Until the end of the battle, you and each ally nearby the flag gain a +1 bonus to saves.

 **Quirk:** Prays frequently, prays loudly.

 ---

+#### Sacred Oakleaf

+1/Day

+When you or a nearby ally heals using a recovery, you regain an expended recovery.

+**Quirk:** Makes sacrifices at the foot of oaks.

+---

+#### Sacred Sickle of the Circle

+1/Day

+You can calm storms or cause winds to blow.
+Cast the [control weather](../Character-Rules/Rituals.md#control-weather) ritual without expending ritual components, although you still need to fulfill other requirements.
+You gain a +4 bonus to any skill checks for that ritual.

+**Quirk:** Prefers isolation, or at least to be among their own kind.

+---